 These reverse jet filter plants were installed at William Cooks in Sheffield in recent years to exhaust from the foundry and welding applications.
 The foundry ventilation system utilised a tubular type reverse jet filter having a total of 560 tubular bags fitted within two fabricated housings.
 Both exhausted by a common floor mounted fan discharging directly to atmosphere.

-The welding application utilise a cartridge type filter compressing a larger surface area of filter media into a smaller footprint.
-As it was possible that smaller numbers of the booths within the building could be utilised at any one time the system was fitted with two exhaust fans allowing 50% of the system to be operated if required.
+The welding application utilises a cartridge type filter compressing a larger surface area of filter media into a smaller footprint.
+As it was possible that not all of the booths within the building would be utilised at any one time the system was fitted with two exhaust fans allowing 50% of the system to be operated if required.
 Backdraft dampers on the inlet prevented recirculation of the air.